SSU-Development/ChangeFriendAvatar/README.md

 # ChangeFriendAvatar
 A Vencord/Equicord plugin for changing your friend's profile pictures similar to how you can change their nicknames.

-Now I know the top one LOOKS appealing but that's not the main focus<br>
+Now I know the top one LOOKS appealing but that's not the main focus<br><br>
 ![example.png](example.png)<br>
 ![modal.png](modal.png)